About Your Ketamine Infusion Treatment

 Arrange for someone to drive you to and from your appointment

 After your treatment, you may feel drowsy and will not be able to drive.
 You must have a responsible care partner take you home.
-If you don’t, your treatment will be canceled.
+If you do not have a responsible care partner to take you home, your treatment will be canceled.

 A responsible care partner is someone who can help you get home safely.
 They should be able to contact your care team if they have any concerns.
 Make sure to plan this before the day of your treatment.